centreon/centreon-documentation/en/graph-views/install-ha.md

 #### Activating the clustering services

-First we enable all the services and start `pcsd` on both map nodes:
+First we enable all the services and start `pcsd` on both Centreon-Map nodes:

 ```bash
 systemctl start pcsd